Fraudulent Email Circulating

 View Fraudulent Email Sample #2

 Please be advised that APA does not request payments, personal information, financial information, account numbers, IDs, passwords, or copies of invoices in an unsolicited manner through email, mail, phone, or fax.
+APA also does not provide our list to other organizations to sell.
 APA accepts no responsibility for any costs or charges incurred as a result of fraudulent activity.

 Learn more about protecting yourself from fraud